Neural network model for imprecise regression with interval dependent variables: Imprecise Regression

 which gives the estimated interval coefficients $\interval{\underline{\beta}}{\overline{\beta}}$.
 In the case of simple linear regression ($m=1$), a naive solution would lead to these overly wide results

 because the interval $Y$-values each appear two times in the expression for the $\beta$-values.
 This naive approach uses a single step to solve closed-form equation (\ref{scottwhines}) and forms the rectangle for all possibles values with bounds $\interval{\underline{\beta}_0}{\overline{\beta}_0}, \interval{\underline{\beta}_1}{\overline{\beta}_1}$.
-An illustrative example is presented in Fig. \ref{fig:naive_approach} where solid grey lines correspond to direct approach and red lined shows the actual expectation region.
+An illustrative example is presented in Fig. \ref{fig:naive_approach} where solid grey lines correspond to the \revb{naive} approach and red lines show the \revb{best-possible bounds considering all possible configurations of the $y$-data within their respective interval as an} expectation region \reva{which is a generalization of a regression line}. \revb{We call these best-possible bounds the `actual' bounds.}

+\revb{The identification region depicted within the red dashed lines in Fig.~\ref{fig:naive_approach}b was computed using an algorithm based on the insight that this region is the image of a multidimensional cuboid under a linear map (i.e., a zonotope, cf., \cite{Possibilistic_Approach_2011}) for the sharp collection region \cite{SCHOLLMEYER2015}.}

 It is important to note that there is a functional dependence between the slope and intercept which fills only a proper subset of the rectangle.
 Not all combinations are allowed.
 An optimal generalization of regression analysis to interval data would instead identify the \emph{envelope} of all possible lines from regressions based on any possible configuration of points within the respective intervals $Y_i$.
 All such lines use only permissible combinations of $\beta_0$ and $\beta_1$.
 As Fig.~\ref{fig:naive_approach} suggests, the separate intervals for the slope and intercept are correct, but ignoring their dependence yields unnecessarily wide answers.